-Since 2012, over $285B has been invested across over 11,200+ equity deals to tech startups in Asia and the Pacific region, which stretches from China to New Zealand.
+Last year, investors poured more than $90B into nearly 5,800 deals to tech startups based in the Asia-Pacific region, which stretches from Pakistan to China to New Zealand.

-Using CB Insights data, we identified the most well-funded VC-backed tech startups in the Asia-Pacific region, based on disclosed equity funding.
-Collectively, the startups on our map have raised nearly $39.5B in disclosed equity funding (as of 9/3/2019).
+Using CB Insights data, we identified the most well-funded VC-backed tech startups in the region, based on disclosed equity funding.
+Collectively, the startups on our map have raised over $61.4B.

 Please click to enlarge.

-The region is home to 19 countries or regions in which the most well-funded tech startup has raised at least $1M in funding.
-Five companies have raised more than $1B, and only Ant Financial has raised more than $10B in total equity funding.
+- The Asia-Pacific region is home to 19 countries or regions in which the most well-funded tech startup has raised at least $1M in funding.
+Of those, 6 companies have raised more than $1B.

-The least well-funded startup on the map is Sri Lanka-based oDoc, which has raised $1.1M in seed funding.
+- The company with the least amount of funding on our map is Sri Lanka-based telemedicine startup oDoc, which has raised $1.1M in seed funding.

 |Soul Machines||New Zealand||50|